-than One Million Pesos (P1,000,000.00) and imprisonment of not less than seven (7) years but not more than seventeen (17) years shall be imposed upon any person who:

-(1) Knowingly forges, counterfeits, alters, or falsely makes any immigrant or non-immigrant visa, permit, border crossing card, alien registration card, or other document prescribed by statute or regulation for entry into, or as evidence of authorized stay or employment in, the Philippines or elsewhere with the intent of using the same;

-(2) Knowingly uses, attempts to use, possesses, obtains, or receives any such visa, permit, border crossing card, alien registration card, or other document prescribed by statute or regulation for entry into, or as evidence of authorized stay or employment in, the Philippines or elsewhere, knowing it to be forged, counterfeited, altered, or falsely made, or to have been procured by means of any false claim or statement, or to have been procured by means of any false claim or statement, to have been otherwise procured by fraud or unlawfully obtained: Provided, That the use of forged, counterfeited, altered or falsely made visa, permit, border crossing card, alien registration card, or any entry document shall be prima facie evidence of knowledge of its forgery, counterfeiting, alteration, or falsity; or

-(3) Knowingly possesses any blank permit or engraves, sells, brings into the Philippines, or has the control or possession in any plate in the likeness of a plate designed for the printing of permits, or makes any print, photograph, or impression in the likeness of any immigrant or non-immigrant visa, permit, or other document required for entry into the Philippines or elsewhere, or is in possession of the distinctive paper which has been adopted by the DFA for the printing of such visas, permits, or other documents: Provided, That the person who forges, counterfeits, alters, or falsifies any immigrant or non-immigrant visa, permit, border crossing card, alien registration card, or other entry document shall be punished by a fine of not less than Two Hundred Fifty Thousand Pesos (P250,000.00) but not more than One Million Pesos

-(P1,000,000.00) and imprisonment of not less than seven (7) years, but not more than seventeen (17) years for each visa or entry document.
+- f) Offenses relating to forgery of visas and entry documents; penalties.
+A fine of not less than Fifteen thousand pesos (P15,000.00) but not more than Sixty thousand pesos (P60,000.00) and imprisonment of not less than three (3) years but not more than ten (10) years shall be imposed upon any person who: - Knowingly forges, counterfeits, alters or falsely makes any immigrant or non-immigrant visa, permit, border crossing card, alien registration card, or other document prescribed by statute or regulation for entry into or as evidence of authorized stay or employment in the Philippines or elsewhere with the intent of using the same; - 2) Knowingly uses, attempts to use, possesses obtains, or receives any such visa, permit, border crossing card, alien registration card, or other document prescribed by statute or regulation for entry into or as evidence of authorized stay or employment in the Philippines or elsewhere, knowing it to be forged, counterfeited, altered or falsely made, or to have been procured by means of any false claim or statement, or to have been procured by means of any false claim or statement, to have been otherwise procured by fraud or unlawfully obtained: Provided, That the use of forged, counterfeited, altered or falsely made visa, permit, border crossing card, alien registration card or any entry document shall be prima facie evidence of knowledge of its forgery, counterfeiting, alteration, or falsity; or - 3) Knowingly possesses any blank permit or engraves, sells, brings into the Philippines, or has the control or possession in any plate in the likeness of a plate designed for the printing of permits, or makes any print, photograph or impression in the likeness of any immigrant or non-immigrant visa, permit, or other document required for entry into the Philippines or elsewhere, or is in possession of the distinctive paper which has been adopted by the DFA for the printing of such visas, permits or other documents: Provided, That the person who forges, counterfeits, alters or false makes any immigrant or non-immigrant visa, permit, border crossing card, alien registration card or other entry document shall be punished by a fine of not less than Sixty thousand pesos (P60,000.00) but not more than One hundred fifty thousand pesos (P150,000.00) and imprisonment of not less than six (6) years, but not more than fifteen (15) years for each visa or entry document.

-(g) Offenses relating to illegal withholding of passport; penalties. - Any person who confiscates, retains, or withholds, without any legal authority, any valid passport issued by the DFA shall be guilty of the crime of illegal withholding of passport: Provided, That the act of withholding or denying passports or travel documents from applicant workers before departure, for monetary or financial considerations, or for any other reasons, and other rules under the existing rules and regulations of the DFA, or a court of law, other than those authorized under the Labor Code and its implementing rules and regulations, shall continue to be considered as "illegal recruitment" and be penalized as such crime under Section 6(k) and Section 7, respectively, of Republic Act No. 8042, otherwise known as the "Migrant Workers and Overseas Filipinos Act of 1995", as amended.
+g) Offenses relating to illegal withholding of passport; penalties. - Any person who confiscates, retains, or withholds, without any legal authority, any valid passport issued by the DFA shall be guilty of the crime of illegal withholding of passport: Provided, That the act of withholding or denying passports or travel documents from applicant workers before departure, for monetary or financial considerations, or for any other reasons, other than those authorized under the Labor Code and its implementing rules and regulations, shall continue to be considered as "illegal recruitment" and be penalized as such crime under Section 6 (k) and Section 7, respectively, of Republic Act No. 8042, otherwise known as the Migrant Workers and Overseas Filipinos Act of 1995, as amended by Republic Act No. 10022.

-Any person found guilty of the crime of Illegal Withholding of Passport shall suffer the penalty of imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years, and shall pay a fine of not less than One Million Pesos (P1,000,000.00) but not more than Two Million Pesos (P2,000,000.00).
+Any person found guilty of the crime of "Illegal Withholding of Passport" shall suffer the penalty of imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years, and shall pay a fine of not less than One million pesos (P1,000,000.00) but not more than Two million pesos (P2,000,000.00).